Mount Richon

 An assessment of population growth drivers in Mount Richon reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Mount Richon's population, as of November 2025, is estimated at around 2,220 people.
-This reflects an increase from the 2021 Census figure of 2,067 people, representing a growth of 153 individuals (7.4%).
-The latest resident population estimate by AreaSearch is 2,202, based on examination of the June 2024 ABS ERP data release and address validation since the Census date.
-This results in a density ratio of 1,032 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
-Mount Richon's growth rate since the census (7.4%) is within 2.3 percentage points of the national average (9.7%), indicating competitive growth fundamentals.
-Interstate migration contributed approximately 54.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Mount Richon's population is estimated at around 2,220 as of Feb 2026.
+This reflects an increase of 153 people since the 2021 Census, which reported a population of 2,067 people.
+The latest resident population estimate by AreaSearch following examination of the ABS ERP data release in June 2024 and address validation is 2,202.
+This level of population equates to a density ratio of 1,032 persons per square kilometer.
+Mount Richon's 7.4% growth since census positions it within 2.5 percentage points of the national average (9.9%).
+Population growth was primarily driven by interstate migration contributing approximately 54.0%.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
-For areas not covered by this data, AreaSearch uses the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate growth across all areas post-2032.
-Future population dynamics anticipate above median growth for statistical areas nationally, with Mount Richon projected to grow by 502 persons to reach a total of 2,722 people by 2041, reflecting an increase of 25.1% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population dynamics anticipate an above median growth, with the suburb expected to grow by 509 persons to 2041, reflecting a 24.9% increase over the 17 years.

 Frequently Asked Questions - Population